A-Z of Recycling

 Fertilisers - try to use these up rather than disposing of them.
 If you have any residue to dispose of please see Hazardous Waste.
 Avoid in the future and use home-made compost instead.

 Fire extinguishers - these must be treated as Hazardous waste and not placed in your rubbish bin.
 Contact the manufacturer for advice or find a local fire extinguisher company online or in the yellow pages.
 Some companies will recondition units or take them if you purchase a new unit from them.
 Otherwise search for a waste collection company who are licensed to take hazardous waste.
-The County Council may offer a yearly Household Hazardous Waste Amnesty in the future (usuallly Sep/Oct) when you are able to dispose of extinguishers for one weekend only at selected Main Recycling Centre.
+The County Council may offer a yearly Household Hazardous Waste Amnesty in the future (usually Sep/Oct) when you are able to dispose of extinguishers for one weekend only at selected Main Recycling Centre.
 However, Main Recycling Centres do not accept fire extinguishers at any other time.

 Fireworks - must be treated as explosives - unused fireworks must be stored safely until they are used (see manufacturers guidelines).
 After use, they must first be dampened (soak in a bucket of water) and double wrapped before placing in your household rubbish bin.

 Fluorescent tubes - Fluorescent tubes are hazardous waste and should not go in your kerbside waste collection bins.
 You can take them to be recycled separately at any of Norfolk County Council's Main Recycling Centres.

 Food - Try to only buy what you need and compost vegetable scraps.
 Look for recipes to use up leftovers.
 Visit our Love Food Hate Waste link on the left to find out more.